MURIVESTNairobi Private Office

 Grade A assets continue to outperform across Westlands, Gigiri, and Karen, driven by tenant consolidation and flight-to-quality dynamics.
 Industrial logistics remains the strongest structural allocation theme in Kenya, supported by sustained regional distribution and e-commerce demand.

-Mandated intelligence only · KYC required
+Mandated intelligence only · KYC required · Q2 2026

-Request Intelligence Pack
+Request Full Intelligence Pack

 Investment Framework